ArtsEd-Washington/sbc-survey/readme.md

 esd_name
     - use just the number i.e. "189" not "ESD189"
 district
-    - must be just base name of district i.e. "Lynden" not "Lynden School District #504" type position name
+    - must be just base name of district i.e. "Lynden" not "Lynden School District #504".
+Double-check these names against the existing names identified in the yyyy-districts.csv file.
+Example "Seattle Public Schools" must be just "Seattle". type position name